JamesLWang/RAFT/README.md

 If you want to use Google News word embeddings for word substitution instead of ChatGPT, download the file `GoogleNews-vectors-negative300.bin.gz` from [here](https://code.google.com/archive/p/word2vec/) and put it in the `./assets` directory.

+## Demo

+Run `python demo.py` to see a Streamlit demo of RAFT.
+You will need to provide your own OpenAI API key.

 ## Attacks

 ### Proxy Tasks